datakurre/experimental.promises/README.rst

 defines a promise to compute that value.

-If any promises are defined, the initial response is never published, but instead the promise functions are exeecued in parallel threads separate from the default Zope threads and their return values are collected
+If any promises are defined, the initial response is never published, but instead the promise functions are executed in parallel threads separate from the default Zope threads and their return values are collected
 (see also the documentation of ``concurrent.futures`` in Python).